PanosSid/IncomeTaxCalculator-Refactored/README.md

 # IncomeTaxCalculator
-IncomeTaxCalculator is a re-engineered Java application that calculates income tax for citizens of Minnesota state.
+IncomeTaxCalculator is a refactored Java application that calculates income tax for citizens of Minnesota state.
 This project was developed as part of the [Software Development II ](https://www.cse.uoi.gr/course/software-engineering-ii/?lang=en) course [@cse.uoi.gr](https://www.cs.uoi.gr/) during the fall semester of 2022.

 ## Summary